 That's about five hours every single week that they're doing, just spending on at least reading and bettering themselves.

 You could do this in other areas of life.
 But if you stop learning, if you stop educating yourself, all of a sudden, you're going to have a little bit of trouble when it comes to trading and a lot of smart people that get into trading, they do this as well.

-I'm not saying you need to read every single book out there or watch every single video course out there.
+I'm not saying you need to read every single book out there or watch every only video course out there.
 But to continue to improve and grow a little bit at a time will help you stay involved and a lot of smart people.
-They don't want to do this especially the ones that fail within their trades.
+They don't want to do this, especially the ones that fail within their trades.